Skip To Content

 Refine footprints and NoData

 When rasters are added to a mosaic dataset, the footprints are computed based on the available metadata, which is typically the envelope boundary of the rasters.
-The correct definition of footprints in a mosaic dataset is important, as they are not only used for identifying the extent of the imagery to be read, but can also be used to clip out parts of an image that are not to be displayed.
+The correct definition of footprints in a mosaic dataset is important, as they are not only used for identifying the extent of the imagery to be read but can also be used to clip out parts of an image that are not to be displayed.

 For mosaic datasets created from preprocessed rectangular images, using only the envelope of the raster is sufficient.
 In such cases, the footprints are only used to enable the system to quickly find the appropriate rasters.
 If there are NoData values, they can be defined as a property of the raster or a NoData mask can be defined for each raster.
 When the system identifies NoData pixels covering a request extent, the system will look for the next most suitable raster for additional pixels.
 As long as there are not too many overlapping rasters, this works well.

 Footprints generally need to be recomputed for images that are not premosaicked into tiles.
 Such imagery will generally have a border of NoData values within the envelope of the rasters, and the Build Footprints tool can be used to refine the footprints.
 This tool has different modes.
 The radiometry mode creates a mask based on ranges of NoData values and generates a contour around the mask.
 There is a range of parameters that control how such masks are created, and often a very precise footprint cannot be obtained.
 In such cases, it is common to shrink the footprints a bit to exclude the edge pixels.
-For most sensors these edge pixels are of little value and clipping them out is advantageous.
+For most sensors, these edge pixels are of little value and clipping them out is recommended.
 For satellite, aerial and drone images that are complete frames with no NoData pixels and are orthorectified by the system, the footprint can be computed based on the geometry mode.
 This performs an image-to-ground transform for the corners and edges of the frames.

 Learn more about calculating footprints radiometrically.